LucHermitte/lh-vim-lib/README.md

 ### Design by Contract functions
 This set of functions introduce DbC helpers.
-There are here to help plugin developers to detect and eradicate VimL programming errors.
+There are here to help plugin developers to detect and eradicate Vim Scripting programming errors.

 When an assertion fails, we cannot expect the script to go on correctly.
 There IS an error in its logic.
 We cannot expect anything good after that.
 That's